RiversideValley/Fluid.Runtime/Doc/library/functions.rst

    arguments are converted to text strings, :func:`print` cannot be used with binary mode file objects.
 For these, use ``file.write(...)`` instead.

-   Whether the output is buffered is usually determined by *file*, but if the *flush* keyword argument is true, the stream is forcibly flushed.
+   Output buffering is usually determined by *file*.
+   However, if *flush* is true, the stream is forcibly flushed.

    .. versionchanged:: 3.3
       Added the *flush* keyword argument.